 Libyan desert glass.
-Dark piece.
-Meteorite impact
+Meteorite impact.
+Black & Yellow

 Formed by a massive impact near the Libyan border with Egypt 26 million years ago, this impactite is one of the most sought after type.
 As a result of the heat and pressure of the impact event, desert sands were melted and formed an impact glass in a a wide range of shapes and colors from yellowish-white to yellow and black-yellow.
 Specimens frequently have small pieces of the meteorite encased within the glass.
 They can have aerodynamic features similar to meteorites as a result of being thrown into the air in a molten state.